cashubtc/nuts/XX.md

 > This means that the fee rate in the second stage may be different from the fee rate in the first stage, and the final amounts after the second stage might not be what was expected.
 > We ignore this issue and assume that the same keyset will be used for all the outputs (funding outputs, and both sets of commitment outputs), and base all our fee calculations on this assumption.
-> If the assumption is wrong, and Charlie uses a different keyset, then this simply means that the final amounts that each party gets after completing the exit will be slightly different than they expected.
+> If the assumption is wrong, and Charlie uses a different keyset, then this simply means that the final amounts that each party gets after completing the second stage of the exit will be slightly different than they expected.

 # Channel parameters, `channel_id` and the shared secret.